deepset-ai/haystack-integrations/integrations/amazon-bedrock.md

 ## Usage

-Once installed, you will have access to an [AmazonBedrockGenerator](https://docs.haystack.deepset.ai/v2.0/docs/amazonbedrockgenerator) that supports models from various providers:
+Once installed, you will have access to [AmazonBedrockGenerator](https://docs.haystack.deepset.ai/v2.0/docs/amazonbedrockgenerator) and [AmazonBedrockChatGenerator](https://docs.haystack.deepset.ai/v2.0/docs/amazonbedrockchatgenerator) components that support foundation models on Amazon Bedrock.

+### AmazonBedrockGenerator

+To use this integration for text generation, initialize an `AmazonBedrockGenerator` with the model name and aws credentials:

+Currently, the following models are supported:
 - Anthropic's Claude
 - AI21 Labs' Jurassic-2
 - Cohere's Command
 - Meta's Llama 2
 - Amazon Titan language models

-### AmazonBedrockGenerator

-To use this integration for text generation, initialize a `AmazonBedrockGenerator` with the model name and aws credentials:

 ```python
 from haystack_integrations.components.generators.amazon_bedrock import AmazonBedrockGenerator